shafaqahtisham671-dotcom/Portfolio-/knowledge_base/faqs.md

-# Real Estate Knowledge Base — FAQs

-## General

-### Q: Can the AI provide current property availability?

-A: Only if the property information is explicitly available in the current knowledge base.
-Because listings change frequently, exact current availability should be confirmed by a human representative when uncertain.

-### Q: Can the AI provide an exact commission or fee?

-A: Only when the exact fee is explicitly stated in the knowledge base.
-If the information is unavailable, the request must be routed to a human.

-### Q: Can the AI schedule a viewing or meeting automatically?

-A: No. Meeting and scheduling requests require human handling or approval.

-## Stanfles Realty

-### Q: Does Stanfles Realty charge monthly fees?

-A: The Stanfles FAQ states that there are no monthly fees, franchise fees, desk fees or technology fees.

-### Q: What is the Stanfles transaction fee?

-A: The Stanfles FAQ states $594 per file under $1 million and 0.1% per file above $1 million, stated as $1,000 per $1 million.

-### Q: Does Stanfles provide transaction coordination?

-A: Yes.
-Stanfles describes transaction coordination support and also provides escrow, loans and remote online notary services.

-## Partner Real Estate

-### Q: Is transaction coordination included for Partner Real Estate team agents?

-A: Yes.
-Partner Real Estate states that its full Transaction Coordinator team is included for team agents at no additional cost.

-### Q: What does the Transaction Coordinator handle?

-A: The service can include document uploading, compliance coordination, communication with escrow and vendors, deadline tracking, contract addenda, signatures, file auditing and closing support.

-### Q: Is there a fee for National Network Partner Program transaction coordination?

-A: The reviewed Partner Real Estate page states $500 per closing, paid at close of escrow, with no monthly or annual fees.

-## Zown

-### Q: What is Zown's advertised selling commission?

-A: Zown advertises full-service home selling at 1% commission, capped at $7,999.

-### Q: What does Zown's full-service selling package include?

-A: The website describes professional photography, staging advice, open houses, MLS exposure, pricing and marketing support, negotiation and closing support.

-### Q: Do I have to sell my home with Zown after consulting with them?

-A: Zown's FAQ states that customers are not required to sell their home with Zown.

-## REAL New York

-### Q: Does REAL New York charge for viewing apartments?

-A: REAL New York states that it does not charge for information provided on its website or for viewing apartments/rental properties through its brokers.

-### Q: When is a broker fee charged?

-A: The renter's guide states that clients pay a broker fee if they rent a property through REAL New York, unless the property is a NO FEE apartment.

-### Q: What is the usual broker fee for an unfurnished apartment?

-A: REAL New York states that for a 1–2 year lease, the usual fee is 15% of annual rent.

-## Found Realty Houston

-### Q: Does Found Realty provide buyer services?

-A: Yes.
-The website describes assistance in finding homes and guidance throughout the buying process.

-### Q: Does Found Realty provide seller services?

-A: Yes.
-The website describes assistance with marketing and selling homes.

-### Q: What is Found Realty's commission?

-A: The reviewed public source does not provide a verified specific commission.
-The AI should route this question to a human representative.

-## McLay Real Estate

-### Q: Does McLay provide property listings?

-A: Yes.
-The website provides residential listings and pre-construction projects, particularly in the Toronto area.

-### Q: Can the AI guarantee that a McLay listing is still available?

-A: No. Current availability must be confirmed from the current listing or by a human representative.

-## Unknown Questions

-If a question cannot be answered using the knowledge base, the AI must not invent an answer.

-Recommended safe response:

-"Thanks for reaching out.
-I don't have enough verified information in our knowledge base to answer that accurately.
-I've routed your request to our team for confirmation."
+# Frequently Asked Questions

+This document contains frequently asked questions and answers related to the companies and real-estate services in the Task 5 knowledge base.

+The AI Email Triage & RAG Assistant should use these FAQs when answering incoming customer emails.

+---

+## General Real Estate FAQs

+### Can I ask about buying a property?

+Yes.
+Several companies in the knowledge base provide buyer services.
+Buyer-related questions should be answered using the relevant company information and available property data.

+If the requested property or service information is not available, the email should be routed for human review.

+### Can I ask about selling a property?

+Yes.
+Several companies provide seller services including property valuation, marketing, listing support, negotiations, and closing support.

+The exact services and fees depend on the company.

+### Can I ask about property prices?

+Yes, if the property price is available in the current property listings knowledge base.

+The AI must not invent or estimate a property price.

+If a current price is not available, the AI should state that the information is not available and route the request for human assistance when necessary.

+### Can I ask about property availability?

+Yes, but availability can change.

+The AI should only state that a property is available when the knowledge base contains current information supporting that statement.

+If availability cannot be confirmed, the customer should be referred to the responsible agent or company.

+### Can I ask about property fees?

+Yes.

+The AI should use the documented fee information in the Services & Fees document.

+If a fee is not documented, the AI must not guess.

+### Can I ask about mortgage or financing?

+Some companies provide information or related services, but financing details are not universally documented in this knowledge base.

+The AI should not provide financial advice or invent financing terms.

+Requests requiring specific financing information should be routed to a qualified human representative.

+---

+# Stanfles Realty FAQs

+### What is Stanfles Realty's transaction fee?

+Stanfles Realty lists a fee of $594 per file for transactions under $1 million and 0.1% per file above $1 million.

+### Does Stanfles Realty charge monthly fees?

+The company states that it does not charge monthly, franchise, desk, or technology fees.

+### Is E&O insurance included?

+Stanfles states that E&O is included in all files.

+### Does Stanfles provide transaction coordination?

+Yes.
+Stanfles provides transaction coordination services, including a Basic TC option and a Full Service TC option.

+### Does Stanfles provide notary services?

+Yes.
+The company provides Remote Online Notary services.

+### Does Stanfles provide escrow and loan services?

+Yes.
+The company lists escrow, loans, transaction coordination, and notary as in-house or related services.

+---

+# Partner Real Estate FAQs

+### Does Partner Real Estate provide transaction coordination?

+Yes.
+Partner Real Estate provides a Transaction Coordinator team for its agents.

+### How much does transaction coordination cost for Partner team agents?

+The service is included at $0 cost for Partner Real Estate team agents.

+### What is the National Network Partner Program transaction coordination fee?

+The published fee is $500 per closing, paid at close of escrow.

+### Are there monthly or annual fees for the National Network Partner Program TC service?

+The published service states that there are no monthly or annual fees.

+### What does the Transaction Coordinator handle?

+The TC team can handle document uploads, compliance coordination, deadlines, signatures, file audits, commission breakdowns, escrow/title communication, and closing support.

+---

+# Zown FAQs

+### What is Zown's seller commission?

+Zown publishes full-service home selling at 1% commission, capped at $7,999.

+### What services are included when selling through Zown?

+The seller service includes consultation, professional home valuation, pre-market preparation, professional photography, staging advice, open houses, MLS exposure, negotiation, and closing support.

+### Do I have to sell my home through Zown after a consultation?

+No. Zown states that sellers are not required to sell their home with Zown.

+### Does Zown provide access to buyers?

+Zown states that sellers receive exposure to its network of qualified buyers across Ontario.

+### Does Zown provide professional photography?

+Yes.
+Professional photography is included in the seller service described by Zown.

+---

+# REAL New York FAQs

+### Does REAL New York charge for viewing apartments?

+REAL New York states that it does not charge for information provided by its website or for viewing apartments through its brokers.

+### When does a renter pay a broker fee?

+According to REAL New York, clients pay a broker fee if they rent a property through REAL New York, except where the apartment is a no-fee property.

+### What is the typical fee for an unfurnished apartment?

+REAL New York states that for a 1–2 year lease, the usual broker fee is 15% of annual rent.

+### How early should a renter start looking?

+REAL New York recommends beginning an apartment search approximately 4–6 weeks before the expected moving date.

+### Does REAL New York have no-fee apartments?

+Yes.
+The company states that a sizable amount of its listings are no-fee apartments.

+---

+# Bizzarro Real Estate Agency FAQs

+### Does Bizzarro help buyers?

+Yes.
+Bizzarro provides buyer representation and buyer-agent services.

+### Does Bizzarro help sellers?

+Yes.
+Seller options include traditional open-market selling, home evaluation, and instant cash-offer options.

+### Does Bizzarro provide property management services?

+The company states that its team can assist with buying, selling, investing, and property management needs.

+### Does Bizzarro have multiple offices?

+Yes.
+The company lists offices in New York, Brooklyn, Queens, and Westchester.

+---

+# Found Realty Houston FAQs

+### Does Found Realty Houston help buyers?

+Yes.
+The company provides buyer services and guides clients through the home-buying process.

+### Does Found Realty Houston help sellers?

+Yes.
+Seller services focus on marketing and selling the property.

+### Does Found Realty Houston have property listings?

+Yes.
+The website displays featured property listings.

+### Can the AI guarantee that a listed property is still available?

+No. Property availability can change.
+The AI should only confirm availability when current information supports it.

+---

+# McLay Real Estate FAQs

+### Does McLay Real Estate provide property listings?

+Yes.
+The website provides property search and featured listings.

+### Does McLay provide pre-construction opportunities?

+Yes.
+The website includes a pre-construction section.

+### Can customers search properties by price and type?

+Yes.
+The property search allows users to filter properties using criteria such as home type, bedrooms, bathrooms, sale/rent, and price.

+### Can the AI provide a current property price?

+Only when the current listing information is available in the knowledge base.

+---

+# Marketing and Service Companies FAQs

+### Can the AI answer questions about marketing services?

+Yes, when the requested service is documented in the company knowledge base.

+### Can the AI provide a marketing agency's exact pricing?

+Only if the price is explicitly documented.

+If no price is available, the AI should not create an estimate.

+### Can the AI recommend a specific marketing package?

+The AI should describe documented services but should not invent packages or prices.

+---

+# HVAC and Home-Service FAQs

+### Can customers ask about HVAC services?

+Yes.

+Companies in the dataset provide HVAC-related services including repair, installation, maintenance, heating, cooling, and emergency services.

+### Can the AI diagnose an HVAC problem?

+The AI should not make a technical diagnosis without sufficient documented information.

+Technical or urgent problems should be routed to the appropriate service professional.

+### Can the AI guarantee same-day service?

+No, unless the company's current documented information explicitly confirms availability for the requested situation.

+### Can the AI provide emergency-service information?

+Yes, when emergency services are documented for the relevant company.

+---

+# FAQ Safety Rules

+1. Never invent an answer.
+2. Never invent a property price.
+3. Never invent a property availability status.
+4. Never invent a company fee.
+5. Never invent a service.
+6. If information is missing, say that the knowledge base does not contain the requested information.
+7. Route important or uncertain questions to a human.
+8. Use the most specific document available.
+9. Preserve the customer's email context.
+10. For urgent issues, follow the urgent-email routing policy.